Load audio data

 Skip part of audio data

-If the skip parameter is > 0, load() will skip that amount in seconds of leading audio data:
+If the skip parameter is greater than 0, load() will skip that specified amount of leading audio data, measured in seconds:

 import auditok